 The ingredients in cinnamon oil help improve circulation, supply the brain with more oxygen and enable the body to improve the use of energy.
 Cinnamon oil mixes very well with a carrier oil to use for a wonderful soothing massage.
-Mix a few drops of cinnamon oil with a carrier oil, such as jojoba oil or argan oil, for a massage or to moisturize the skin.
+Mix a few drops of cinnamon oil with a carrier oil, such as jojoba oil or argan oil, for a massage or to moisturise the skin.

-Cinnamon Oil to Deodorize your home
+Cinnamon Oil to Deodorise your home

 Would you like to fill your home with that warm scent of freshly baked apple pie during the fall and cold winter months?
 Make your own natural deodorant and air freshener for your home with cinnamon essential oil as a home-made room spray.
 You may even want to combine it with other pleasant scents such as orange, lemon or clove oil.
 Another easy way to scent your environment is with a few drops of cinnamon oil on a tissue or cloth, or even on dried flowers.